Ventilator Application of Speaking Valves

 Passy-Muir® Valves and the Montgomery Venitrach are the only two manufacturers of speaking valves FDA approved for use on individuals with mechanical ventilation.
 Both valves can be placed in-line with mechanical ventilation.
 The differences in design and benefits between the valves can be read in the Speaking Valve section.
 The most significant difference is that the Passy-Muir® Valve is a bias closed position valve and does not leak, restoring positive airway pressure.

 Some clinicians are hesitant to manage individuals with the cuff deflated while on mechanical ventilation.
-Some practitioners may be hesitant to try managing mechanical ventilation in the cuff deflation condition, concerned that adequate ventilation cannot be maintained.
+Some practitioners may be hesitant to try managing mechanical ventilation when the cuff is deflated due to concerns that adequate ventilation cannot be maintained.
 In a study done on “unweanable” patients with mechanical ventilation with neuromuscular disease, Bach reported that 91 out of 104 patients were adequately ventilated with either the cuff deflated or with cuffless tracheostomy tubes (Bach & Alba, 1990).
 Pediatric patients are typically ventilated with cuffless tracheostomy tubes in order to reduce complications of inflated cuffs.

 The ideal patient to trial a speaking valve is awake, alert and attempting to verbalize.
 A team approach can result in the earlier introduction of speaking valves and substantial increase in their use (Cameron T et al, 2009; Speed et al, 2013)